rezoleo/github-project-automation/README.md

 # github-project-automation

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Automate your GitHub Project by adding new issues and PRs
+> A GitHub App built with [Probot](https://github.com/probot/probot) that automates your GitHub Project by adding new issues and PRs

 ## Setup

+You need Node >= 12.16

 ```sh
 # Install dependencies